Retired Indian general urges caution against Pakistan strike

-SRINAGAR, India — As India considers its response to the suicide car bombing of a paramilitary convoy in Kashmir that killed dozens of soldiers, a retired military commander who oversaw a much-lauded military strike against neighboring Pakistan in 2016 has urged caution.
+SRINAGAR, India — As India considers its response to the suicide car bombing of a paramilitary convoy in the disputed region of Kashmir that killed dozens of soldiers, a retired military commander who oversaw a much-lauded military strike against neighboring Pakistan in 2016 has urged caution.

-A local Kashmiri militant rammed an explosive-laden van into a convoy bus on Thursday, killing 41 soldiers and injuring two dozen others in the worst attack against Indian government forces in Kashmir’s history.
-A pre-recorded video circulated widely on social media showed the purported attacker, Adil Ahmed Dar, in combat clothes surrounded by guns and grenades claiming responsibility for the attack and calling for more such measures to drive India out of Kashmir.

 Kashmir is divided between India and Pakistan and claimed by both in its entirety.
 Rebels have been fighting Indian rule since 1989, demanding Kashmir be made part of Pakistan or become an independent country.
 Nearly 70,000 people have been killed in the uprising and the ensuing Indian military crackdown.